 - To determine residential facilities for children engaged in criminal activities

 - For suggesting improvements to better the quality of services extended

-- To make sure no child is kept in an adult-centric cell
+- To make sure no child is kept in a cell with adults

-From keeping an eye on child care institutions dealing with children in conflict with the law to deciding the result of such cases, the Juvenile Justice Act 2015 is a medium through which regulating the rights of children aged 16 to 18 is made proper.
+From keeping an eye on child care institutions dealing with children in conflict with the law to deciding such cases, the Juvenile Justice Act 2015 is a medium for regulating the rights of children aged 16 to 18.

-The statute solely gets created because children in conflict with law must be dealt with utmost attention, care and safety rather than how adult criminals get treated.
+The statute solely was created because children in conflict with law must be dealt with utmost attention, care, and safety.
+Juveniles cannot be tried as adult criminals.

-The goal of the juvenile justice board, as per the statute, is to deal with minor criminals in the best way possible so that instead of furthering their mindset into the dark hole of crime, they can get guided towards a healthy and safe future.
+The goal of the juvenile justice board, as per the statute, is to deal with minor criminals in the best way possible so that instead of pushing into the dark hole of crime, they are guided towards a healthy and safe future.

 FAQs Regarding Juvenile Justice Board